-With one child dying every 10 minutes, learn how malnutrition is diagnosed, treated and how you can help save children’s lives.
+With one child dying every 10 minutes in Yemen, learn how malnutrition is treated and how you can help save children’s lives.

 What is Severe Acute Malnutrition?

-Severe acute malnutrition is the most extreme and visible form of undernutrition.
-Children with severe acute malnutrition are extremely underweight for their height and have severe muscle wastage.
+Severe Acute Malnutrition (SAM) is the most extreme and visible form of undernutrition.
+Children with SAM are extremely underweight for their height and have severe muscle wastage.

 Because their bodies are so weak, undernourished children are more susceptible to childhood illnesses like diarrhoea and pneumonia.
 In fact, malnourished children are nine times more likely to die than well-nourished children.